-Ci poetry up to the nineteenth century (6 credits) CHIN2125.

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)

-A general survey of the ci poetry from its beginning in the Tang period to the Oing period, with special emphasis on the Song period, which is considered the golden age in the history of this literary genre.
+CHIN2125.
+Ci poetry up to the nineteenth century (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+A general survey of the ci poetry from its beginning in the Tang period to the Qing period, with special emphasis on the Song period, which is considered the golden age in the history of this literary genre.
 Students taking this course are expected to gain a sound knowledge of the development of the ci poetry from the eighth century to the nineteenth century.
 Its various forms and styles are examined through specimens taken from the most representative as well as best known authors.
 Assessment: 40% coursework, 60% examination.
 CHIN2126.
-Ci poetry: selected writers (6 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Ci poetry: selected writers (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 A detailed study of the ci poetry of one or two of the following: Su Shi, Zhou Bangyan, Xin Qiji and Jiang Kui - the Four Great Masters of the ci poetry of the Song period.
 The course will consider the individual achievements and influences of the poets; their contemporaries will also be discussed.
 Assessment: 40% coursework, 60% examination.
 CHIN2127.
-Classical Chinese fiction (6 credits)

-(This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Classical Chinese fiction (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 A study of classical Chinese fiction through an examination of specimens taken from the most representative compositions.
 Students taking this course are expected to gain a sound knowledge of the development and characteristics of classical Chinese fiction from the Tang to the Qing period.
+Assessment: 40% coursework, 60% examination.
+CHIN2128.
+Xiqu of the Yuan and Ming periods (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+A study of xiqu of the Yuan and Ming periods through an examination of specimens taken from the most representative compositions.
+Students taking this course are expected to gain a sound knowledge of the development and characteristics of xiqu of the Yuan and Ming periods.
+Assessment: 40% coursework, 60% examination.
+CHIN2129.
+Modern Chinese literature (1917-1949) I (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+A study of the trends of literary thought in China from 1917 to 1949 and how they affected modern Chinese poetry, essays and novels.
+Assessment: 100% coursework.

+CHIN2130.
+Modern Chinese literature (1917-1949) II (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+A study of modern Chinese fiction from 1917 to 1949.
+Attention will be centered on selected works of representative authors.
 Assessment: 40% coursework, 60% examination.